Salmon has been in my blood since I was a child.

 I do realize that wild salmon is a lot more expensive and more difficult to find than the farm raised fish but I think the cost is worth it.
 Not only does it taste so much better, it is just so much better for you.

 When cooking salmon, you really don't need much to make the flavor really shine.
 It is full of great healthy fats which are really satisfying and good for you.

 This recipe for pan roasted salmon is on regular weeknight rotation at our house.
 Since Sawyer has become a pescatarian, we try to get him as much fish as possible and salmon is one of his favorites.
+Vegans can try this recipe, too.
 It is a cinch to prepare and tastes great a top a kale salad and a bowl of quinoa or brown rice.